FundersClub/fire/README.md

 ### GitHub intergration notes
  - Locally, `GITHUB_TOKEN` is a personal access token for @firebot-test-local
  - On Heroku, `GITHUB_TOKEN` is a personal access token for @fire-bot

-### Frontend build notes
-Right now, the frontend can publish a compiled/linked frontend to `dist-frontend` by running `npm run build`.
-This isn't terribly useful right now.